 Joe’s marching experience includes 5 years of drum corps and 4 years of indoor percussion: Minnesota Brass Drum and Bugle Corps (2009, 2010, 2013, 2016), Blue Stars Drum and Bugle Corps (2011, 2012), and Minnesota Brass Indoor (2010-2013).
 Other performance experiences include: Minnesota Vikings Skol Line, UMN Percussion Ensemble, Wind Ensemble and Symphony Orchestra, and various rock, funk, hip hop and jazz groups around the area.

-Austin began his percussive career with Groove Inc. from Sioux Falls, SD where he was a member from 2007-2012.
+Austin began his percussion career with Groove Inc. from Sioux Falls, SD where he was a member from 2007-2012.
 Austin used his experience from Groove Inc. and Lincoln High School to march Drum Corp International with the Colts Drum and Bugle Corps in 2011,13, and 14.
-After high school, Austin moved to Minneapolis and became a member of Minnesota Brass Indoor for the 2014 and 2015 seasons, and also the summer Corps in 2015.
-Austin is currently a student at the University of Minnesota where he is studying Recreation Administration.
-He continues his passion for percussion by teaching the Forest Lake Indoor drumline along with private lessons.
+After high school, Austin moved to Minneapolis and became a member of Minnesota Brass Indoor for the 2014 and 2015 seasons, as well as the summer corps in 2015.
+Austin recently graduated from the University of Minnesota where he studied Recreation Administration.
+He continues his passion for percussion by teaching the Eden Prairie marching band along with drumming for the Vikings Skol line.

 Vlad has been teaching percussion in Minnesota since 2003, having worked with the Champlin Park High School Marching Band and Indoor Drumline (2003–2008) and the Eden Prairie High School Marching Band (2008–2010).
 He currently works with the Rosemount High School Marching Band, where he started in 2011; the Minnesota Brass Drum and Bugle Corps and Indoor Drumline, where he started in 2010; and the South St. Paul High School Drumline, where he started in 2009.
 Vlad has served on the Board of Directors for the Minnesota Percussion Association since 2010 and is the current president of the board.